Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Introduction

-Actually, for the vanilla $k$-median/means clustering (without outliers) problems, Meyerson {\em et al.}~\cite[Section 4 and 5]{meyerson2004k} considered using uniform sampling to solve the practical case that each optimal cluster is assumed to have size $\Omega(\frac{\epsilon n}{k})$, where $\epsilon$ is a fixed parameter in $(0,1)$.
-But unfortunately their result cannot be easily extended to the version with outliers (as studied in the same paper~\cite[Section 6]{meyerson2004k}).
-The current solution of~\cite[Section 6]{meyerson2004k}, has not only the sample size depending on $\frac{n}{z}$, but also a large error on the number of discarded outliers (it needs to discard $>16z$ outliers).
+Actually, for the vanilla $k$-median/means clustering (without outliers) problems, ~\citet[Section 4 and 5]{meyerson2004k} considered using uniform sampling to solve the practical case that each optimal cluster is assumed to have size $\Omega(\frac{\epsilon n}{k})$, where $\epsilon$ is a fixed parameter in $(0,1)$.
+But unfortunately their result cannot be easily extended to the version with outliers.
+As studied in the same paper~\citep[Section 6]{meyerson2004k}, it was shown that the sample size relies on $\frac{n}{z}$, and moreover, the solution has a large error on the number of discarded outliers (it needs to discard $>16z$ outliers).